Eris: Measuring discord among multidimensional data sources: Proposed solution

 The basic idea is to represent \emph{unknown} real values with variables $x \in X$.
 Variables can occur multiple times in a table, or in different tables, representing the same unknown value, and more generally unknown values can be represented by (linear) expressions.
 However, key values $d \in D$ used in key-fields are required to be known.
 This reflects the assumption that the source database is \emph{partially closed} \cite{fan.relative}, that is, we assume the existence of master data for the keys (i.e., all potential keys are coincident and known).

-\begin{definition} Let $X$ be some fixed set of variables.
-A \emph{symbolic expression over $X$} $e$ is a real-valued expression in $\RR[X]$ (e.g., $a_0+a_1x_1+\dots+a_nx_n$). \end{definition}
+\begin{definition}[Symbolic Expression] Let $X$ be some fixed set of variables.
+A \emph{symbolic expression $e$ over $X$} is a real-valued expression in $\RR[X]$, the set of polynomials in $\RR$ with variables from $X$.
+We normally consider only linear expressions (e.g., $a_0+a_1x_1+\dots+a_nx_n$). \end{definition}

-\begin{definition} A \emph{symbolic table}, or \emph{s-table (over $X$)} $R : K \tri V$ is a table in which attributes from $K$ are mapped to discrete non-null values in $D$ (as before) and value attributes in $V$ are mapped to symbolic expressions in $\RR[X]$. \end{definition}
+\begin{definition}[Symbolic Table] A \emph{symbolic table}, or \emph{s-table (over $X$)} $R : K \tri V$ is a table (with the name prepended with $\symbolic$) in which attributes from $K$ are mapped to discrete non-null values in $D$ (as before) and value attributes in $V$ are mapped to symbolic expressions in $\RR[X]$. \end{definition}

 We define the \emph{domain} of an s-table $dom(R)$ to be the set of values of its key attributes.
 We say that an s-table is \emph{linear} if each value attribute is a linear expression in variables $X$.

 An s-table is \emph{ground} if all of the value entries are actually constants, i.e. if it is an ordinary database table (though still satisfying the functional dependency $K \to V$).
 The restrictions we have placed on symbolic tables are sufficient to ensure that symbolic evaluation is correct with respect to evaluation over ground tables, as we explain below.

-We now clarify how real-world uncertain data (e.g., containing NULLs for unknown values instead of variables, or containing values that might be wrong) can be mapped to s-tables suitable as input to our approach.
+We now clarify how real-world uncertain data (e.g., containing NULLs for unknown values instead of variables, or containing values that might be wrong) can be mapped to s-tables.

-Suppose we are given an ordinary database instance $I:\Sigma$, which may have missing values (i.e., NULLs) and uncertain values (i.e., reported values which we do not believe to be exactly correct).
-To use the s-table framework, we need to translate such instances to s-instances $I'$ that represent the set of possible complete database instances that match observed data $I$.